 Just as in investing for retirement, the early years are key when starting retirement.
 When investing, it’s the compounding of contributions from early in your retirement savings that make a huge difference in your portfolio size at retirement.
 When retiring, it’s the early years of retirement – say, the first decade – that greatly determine whether your funds will last and support you throughout your retirement.
 Unfortunately, it’s the market environment over this period that determines if the portfolio will be able to recover from your withdrawals or will be depleted by them.
 That’s something you can’t predict, though there are some mitigations.
 You can put portfolio funds in more conservative investments (bonds, say) that have a less volatile profile, and so will be less likely to significantly negatively affect the portfolio during this early period.
 But by the same token they’ll also provide more limited growth opportunity, which means you would be forced to have a lower initial rate of withdrawal.

-You could also consult market barometers to see if your portfolio at retirement is “over-valued” or “under-valued”.
+You could also consult market barometers to see if your portfolio at retirement is “over-valued” or “under-valued”, as discussed in another article on this website.
 If the market has been in a significant period of growth, and indicators like the S&P500 price-to-earnings ratio are significantly higher than the long-term average, you might conclude that your current balance is somewhat over-valued from a long-term perspective, i.e., likely to be corrected downward over the next decade or so.
 In this case you might want to be more conservative in your (initial) withdrawal rate – maybe using a 3.5% or 3.3% rate rather than the traditional 4% rate.
 Similarly, if the market has been in a bear market for some time, you might feel your portfolio is under-valued and is likely to grow in the near future, and thus target a somewhat higher initial withdrawal rate.
 But of course, any such prediction of what might happen in the future is uncertain at best, and really deserves consultation with financial experts who spend every day looking at issues like this.

 Spreadsheet Simulator Use